Sunday 30 June 1940

 U-43 (Kapitänleutnant Wilhelm Ambrosius) torpedoes and sinks British liner Avelona Star (after taking a day to sink).
 There are 84 survivors and one crewman perishes.

-U-65 (Kapitänleutnant Hans-Gerrit von Stockhausen) torpedoes and damages British freighter Clan Ogilvy, which is taken under tow.
+U-65 (Kapitänleutnant Hans-Gerrit von Stockhausen) torpedoes and damages British freighter Clan Ogilvy, which is taken in tow.

 U-47 (Kapitänleutnant Günther Prien) sinks 4,201 ton Greek freighter Georgios Kyriakides west of Ireland.
-There are 30 crewman who all survive.
+There are 30 crewmen who all survive.